Near Stamford in Haskell County, Texas — The American South (West South Central)

 Erected 1959 by Mack–Trail Memorial Association.
 (Marker Number 5374.)

 Location.
 32° 58.239′ N, 99° 48.205′ W. Marker is near Stamford, Texas, in Haskell County.
 Marker is at the intersection of State Highway 6 and U.S. 277, on the right when traveling west on State Highway 6.
+Marker is at the east corner of the intersection of SH 6 and the west side frontage access road for US 277.
 Touch for map.
-Marker is at the east corner of the intersection of SH 6 and the west side frontage access road for US 277.
 Marker is in this post office area: Rule TX 79548, United States of America.
+Touch for directions.

 More about this marker.
 The marker states the following: